powercodeacademy/restaurant_finder/README.md

     [x] need routes
     [x] need some seed data

-    - I should be able to see an index page of all cities, with lists of restaurants for every city
+    [DONE] - I should be able to see an index page of all cities, with lists of restaurants for every city

 Permissions Changes Required?